cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ git push --set-upstream origin master

 Now may be a good time to set up Continuous Integration for your repository.
-Refer to the section :ref:`Continuous Integration using GitHub Actions` for detailed instructions.
+Refer to the section :ref:`External services` for detailed instructions.